 Could you be a course rep?

 We are committed to having an effective representation structure, making sure students can raise course-related issues and have them addressed at the appropriate level.
 This is your chance to advocate for students on your course and for yourself.
 Course rep elections will be held for all courses at all levels.
+Find out more about this year's course rep elections here.

 Why should I run as course rep?